Easi Campers

 Yes, a large number of companies allow one-way rentals.
 Our comparison tool will automatically factor in any additional fees and show you which vehicles are available on your preferred route.

-Can I bring my pet with me when renting a campervan?
+Can I bring my pet with me when hiring a motorhome?

-Yes, some campervan companies in the UK are pet-friendly.
-These include McRent, Camper Rental UK, Just Go, Apollo, Bunk Campers, Rent Easy, Easy Campervan Hire and Rockin Vans.
+Yes, some hire companies in the UK are pet-friendly.
+These include Just go, Bunk Campers, Easicampers, and roadsurfer.

-With all the companies that permit pets, approval must be obtained prior to your rental.
-A service fee will also be charged.
+With all these companies, approval must be obtained before your hire.
+A service/cleaning fee may also be charged.

-It is your responsibility to ensure the cleanliness of the vehicle, and you will be liable for any damages caused as a result of bringing a pet on board.
+It is your responsibility to keep the vehicle clean, and you will be liable for any damage caused as a result of bringing a pet on board.

-You are also responsible for the safe transport of any domestic animals according to local regulations as well as for compliance with any entry restrictions and vaccinations.
+The hirer is also responsible for the safe transport of any domestic animals in line with local regulations, as well as complying with any entry restrictions and vaccinations.

 Is unlimited mileage included in my campervan rental?